ng-/ng.seed/readme.md

 # return to non-nave-land
 exit
 ```
-Note about running as root:
+####Note about running as root:
 Don’t install or run nave/node/npm as root because of security vulnerabilities.
 When not root, the only thing you won’t be able to do is listen on ports less than 1024.
 Listen on a port > 1024 and use ip-table to forward ports 80 & 443 to the ones your server is actually listening to

 ## how it works
 ng.seed uses your directory structure to organize and load your ng application.
 Each folder in node_modules becomes an ng module.
+If the module contains additional modules in its node_modules folder, then those modules are also loaded and their names are automatically entered into the module's "requires" array.

 Files contained within subdirectories named 'animate', 'config', 'constant', 'controller', 'directive', 'factory', 'filter', 'provider', 'run', 'service', 'value', 'stack', 'parse' of the modules will be loaded into  angular automatically as that type.
-If the module contains additional modules in its node_modules folder, then those modules are also loaded and their names are automatically entered into the module's "requires" array.
 Other folders within a module will be ignored.

 The name provided to ng will be the name of the file.
 For example, myapp/node_modules/module1/factory/example.js will be registered as ng.module(‘module1’, []).factory(‘example’, `<code>`)